cafeduke/cafeduke.github.io/_posts/deeplearning/rnn/2018-10-11-rnn-introduction.md

 ## GRU vs LSTM

 GRU came up later in the history compared to LSTM.
 GRU is more simpler than LSTM.
 LSTM is a proven model.
 However, GRU which is the latest is catching up.

+# Exploding gradients with RNN

+Vanishing gradients is a bigger problem with RNN.
+Exploding gradients though equally harmful to a network can be easily addressed by **Gradient Clipping**.
+The simplest implementation of gradient clipping shall provide a min and max value.
+Any value greater than max is set to max.
+Similarly, any value lesser than min is set to min.
+All weights and bias terms are clipped.

 # Bidirectional Recurrent Neural Networks (BRNN)